Chart Color Schemes

 Bangalow demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Bangalow is notable, with 40.2% of residents aged 15 years and above having university qualifications, compared to 21.3% in the Rest of NSW and 24.3% in the SA4 region.
-Bachelor degrees are most common at 28.5%, followed by postgraduate qualifications at 7.8% and graduate diplomas at 3.9%.
-Vocational credentials are also prevalent, with 33.7% of residents aged 15 years and above holding such qualifications – advanced diplomas at 13.8% and certificates at 19.9%.
-Educational participation is high, with 33.0% of residents currently enrolled in formal education, including 11.4% in primary education, 9.6% in secondary education, and 4.3% pursuing tertiary education.
+Educational attainment in Bangalow is notably high.
+As of the latest data, 40.2% of residents aged 15 and above hold university qualifications, compared to 21.3% in the rest of NSW and 24.3% in the SA4 region.
+Bachelor degrees are most prevalent at 28.5%, followed by postgraduate qualifications (7.8%) and graduate diplomas (3.9%).
+Vocational credentials are also common, with 33.7% of residents aged 15 and above holding such qualifications - advanced diplomas account for 13.8% and certificates for 19.9%.

-Educational participation is notably high, with 33.0% of residents currently enrolled in formal education.
+Educational participation is high, with 33.0% of residents currently enrolled in formal education.
 This includes 11.4% in primary education, 9.6% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education